asyncapi/parser-js/README.md

 Parser dereferences all circular references by default.
 In addition, to simplify interactions with the parser, the following is added:
 - `x-parser-circular` property is added to the root of the AsyncAPI document to indicate that the document contains circular references.
 Tooling developer that doesn't want to support circular references can use the `hasCircular()` function to check the document and provide a proper message to the user.
 - `isCircular()` function is added to the [Schema Model](./lib/models/schema.js) to determine if a given schema is circular with respect to previously occurring schemas in the tree.
+- To check if a schema has properties with circular references, you should use `hasCircularProps()` function.
+To get a list of properties with circular references, you should use `circularProps()` function.

 ## Develop